 Promoting wellness and prioritizing mental health is essential for creating a supportive and inclusive workplace environment.
 PUMA is committed to creating a safe space where employees feel psychologically safe.
-By prioritizing mental health and well-being, PUMA does not only support the personal and professional growth of its employees, but also thrives as company.
+By prioritizing mental health and well-being, PUMA does not only support the personal and professional growth of PUMA employees, but also enhance the ability to thrive as company.

-- PUMA Entities shall invest in a range of services and benefits to foster the health and wellbeing of its employees. - All PUMA Entities shall raise awareness on how to support employees with mental health struggles. - To promote healthy lifestyles, major PUMA Entities shall offer opportunities for free health checks and nutritional advice, regular inhouse or external fitness and sports courses and sports events. - All major PUMA Entities shall provide Employee Assistance Programs.
+- PUMA Entities shall invest in a range of services and benefits to foster the health and wellbeing of its employees. - All PUMA Entities should raise awareness on how to support employees with mental health struggles. - To promote healthy lifestyles, major1 PUMA Entities shall offer opportunities - for free health checks and nutritional advice, regular in-house or external fitness and sports courses and sports events. - All major PUMA Entities shall provide Employee Assistance Programs.